2021 Dodge Durango SUV updated inside and out

 If the 6.4-liter V-8 in the SRT or the 6.2-liter supercharged Hellcat is too much, Dodge is offering all that towing capability with the R/T Tow 'N Go Package.
 It gets SRT wheels and tires, Brembo brakes, and other muscular flourishes from the SRT performance line.

 On the inside, last year's 8.4-inch touchscreen replaces the base 7.0-inch touchscreen on SXT and GT models.
 The available 10.1-inch comes standard on R/T, Citadel, and SRT models to showcase Uconnect 5, the latest installation of FCA's infotainment system that is faster, clearer, better.
+Apple CarPlay and Android Auto compatibility are standard, but automatic emergency braking is not, except on the Citadel model.
+It's available as part of a package on other models except for the base SXT.

 Dodge claims the cockpit is more driver-oriented and has a wider feel.
 An electronic gear shifter replaces the mechanical one for the 8-speed automatic transmission.
 It makes for a roomier console with wireless charging and opens up more storage spaces, yet it looks and Dodge says it feels like a traditional shifter.
 Dodge narrowed the band of switches below the larger touchscreen, and added buttons for for available heated and cooled seats.
 A wrapped instrument panel is available on all but the base SXT model.